How to Plant, Grow, and Harvest Dill

 There are a number of plants that do well when planted with dill.

 Dill attracts lacewings and ladybugs, which feed on aphids that can attack asparagus.
 It can also attract predators of the tomato hornworm, which can do significant damage to tomatoes.
-However, dill should not be allowed to flower and go to seed if planted next to tomatoes, due to the ability of dill to stunt the growth of tomato plants.
+However, do not allow dill to flower and go to seed if planted next to tomatoes, as mature dill can stunt the growth of tomato plants.

-Dill is not recommended to be planted next to other members of the Apiacaeae family (fennel, carrot, parsley, etc) due to cross-pollination.
+Avoid planting dill next to other members of the Apiaceae family (fennel, carrot, parsley, etc.) due to cross-pollination.

 The jury is still out on whether or not dill should be planted with members of the nightshade family, such as peppers and tomatoes.
 Some sources argue that you shouldn’t plant dill or other members of the Apiaceae family next to peppers due to “various reasons” that are not mentioned, while other sources say that dill is excellent to interplant with peppers and eggplant to repel certain pests.

-Planting dill next to tomatoes is recommended until the plant begins to flower and set seed because mature dill is reported to stunt the growth of tomato plants.
-Dill is also an excellent re-seeder.
-In some areas, dill is even considered invasive due to its ability to quickly re-seed an area.
+Planting dill next to tomatoes works well until the plant begins to flower and set seed, because mature dill reportedly stunts the growth of tomato plants.
+Dill is also an excellent reseeder.
+In some areas, dill is even considered invasive due to its ability to quickly reseed an area.

 When and How to Harvest Dill